Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 * The Ripple of Bubble Dynamics: From Influencing Factors of Sectoral Bubbles to Market-Wide Contagion in Chinese Stocks, with Wang Shaoping, Feng Hao, ***Submitted***.

   -<font size=3>Presented at NTU Brown Bag Seminar, Singapore, 2024</font>

 * Which Factor Model Performs the Best Across Different Chinese Stock Market Conditions, with Wang Shaoping, Feng Hao, ***Submitted***.

 ## Working in Progress
 ---
-* Wavelet-based Estimation of Heteroskedasticity and Autocorrelation Consistent Covariance Matrices, with Wang Shaoping.
+* Wavelet-based Estimation of Heteroskedasticity and Autocorrelation Consistent Covariance Matrices, with Wang Shaoping, Wang Zhenxin.

-* Digesting Anomalies Across Different Chinese Stock Market Conditions, with Wang Shaoping.
+* Digesting Anomalies Across Different Chinese Stock Market Conditions, with Feng Hao.

 * The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.

-* Portfolio Efficiency Test Under Heteroskedasticity and Non-normality, with Wang Shaoping.
+* Portfolio Efficiency Test Under Heteroskedasticity, with Wang Shaoping, Wang Zhenxin.

   -<font size=3>Presented at Wuhan University, China, 2023</font>